flyp-felype/WebAppRestaurant/readme.md

 ## Official Documentation

+Foi desenvolvido usando Laravel e Angular

+Documentation for the framework can be found on the [Angular.io](https://angular.io/docs/ts/latest/).
-Foi desenvolvido usando Laravel e Angular Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

+Front-End foi usado o Materialize.css http://materializecss.com/color.html

 ## Versão